The Standells: Later reformations and versions of the band

-In the 1980s, Dodd, Tamblyn and Valentino performed at a few shows with the likes of The Fleshtones.
+In the 1980s, Dodd, Tamblyn and Valentino performed at a few shows with The Fleshtones.
 In 1984 the Standells played at the Club Lingerie on Sunset in Los Angeles and did some casino shows in Reno, Nevada.

-In the late 1980s, the Standells, with Tamblyn and Valentino, recorded and released an independent single featuring Tamblyn singing "60's Band" In 1999, the Standells, featuring Dodd, Valentino and Tamblyn, along with bass player Peter Stuart, p.
-1001 appeared at the Cavestomp festival in New York, and their performance was subsequently released as an album called Ban THIS!.
+In the late 1980s, the Standells, with Tamblyn and Valentino, recorded and released an independent single featuring Tamblyn singing "60's Band" In 1999, the Standells, featuring Dodd, Valentino and Tamblyn, along with bass player Peter Stuart, appeared at the Cavestomp festival in New York, and their performance was subsequently released as an album called Ban THIS!
 As the title suggests, the Standells were thumbing their noses at McLendon.
 In 2000, bassist Gary Lane re-joined the Standells to perform at Las Vegas Grind.
 Between 2004 and 2007 the band was called upon to reform to make several appearances at major Boston sporting events.
 In 2006 the band sued Anheuser Busch for over $1 million after the company used "Dirty Water" in sports-related beer commercials without permission.

 After a show at the Cannery Casino and Hotel in Las Vegas in May 2009, The Standells reformed with Tamblyn and former bassist John Fleck, along with guitarist Paul Downing and veteran drummer Greg Burnham.
 The group went on to make appearances at Los Angeles venues Amoeba Records, Echoplex and the Whisky a Go Go.
-In 2010 they toured in Europe, performing in several countries,including their first ever UK show at 229 The Venue in London on June 19, 2010.In late 2010, Downing was replaced by guitarist Adam Marsland.
+In 2010 they toured in Europe, performing in several countries, including their first ever UK show at 229 The Venue in London on June 19, 2010.
+In late 2010, Downing was replaced by guitarist Adam Marsland.
 In 2011, the band decided to record their first new album in over 40 years.
 Through Kickstarter, the Standells raised money towards the cost of the album.
 Marsland left the group shortly thereafter.
 He was replaced by singer/guitarist Mark Adrian, a former member of the rock group Artica.
 In March 2012, the Standells performed at the SXSW Festival.